Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models: Field theoretic set up in d+1 dimensions

 where we used time and space translation invariances.
 The rotating phase has a time-dependent stable state which generically breaks this structure, but we will see that in the proper comoving frame it is recovered.

 These objects represent the \emph{full} two-point Green functions of the theory, including all corrections due to nonlinearities and noise.
 Absent spontaneous symmetry breaking, they are $\propto \delta_{ij}$ by $O(N)$ symmetry.
-The full Green function in Fourier space $\mathcal G(Q)$ is a $2\times2$ matrix in the Nambu space $\boldsymbol{\phi}=(\boldsymbol{\phi},\tilde{\boldsymbol{\phi}})$ and has the form
+The full Green function in Fourier space $\mathcal G(Q)$ is a $2\times2$ matrix in the Nambu space $\boldsymbol{\Phi}=(\boldsymbol{\phi},\tilde{\boldsymbol{\phi}})^T$ and has the form

-We introduce here a notation borrowed from Keldysh field theory, with retarded ($G^R$) and Keldysh ($G^K$) component for the Green function.
-Together with the advanced Green function $G^A = (G^R)^\dag$, this will ease to symmetrize the action below.
-It furthermore highlights the connection to the Keldysh formalism for quantum systems out of equilibrium, from which the \ac{MSRJD} path integral emerges as a semiclassical limit, see e.g. \cite{Sieberer2016} for a review.
+We introduce here a notation borrowed from Keldysh field theory, with retarded ($G^R$), advanced ($G^A = (G^R)^\dag$) and Keldysh ($G^K$) component for the Green function.
+It highlights the connection to the Keldysh formalism for quantum systems out of equilibrium, from which the \ac{MSRJD} path integral emerges as a semiclassical limit, see e.g. \cite{Sieberer2016} for a review.

 While the path integral for the dynamical partition function, Eq.~\eqref{eq:zpathint}, encodes all information of the problem, we transit here to another object -- the effective action (see \cite{Amit2005} for an in-depth discussion of this object, and~\cite{Taeuber2014,Sieberer2016} for the nonequilibrium effective action).
 It encodes the same information but organizes it in a way that is beneficial for the analysis of the present problem, both conceptually and in terms of practical calculations.
 For example, it allows for a simple proof of Goldstone's theorem, and the construction of the associated soft modes including in the rotating phase.
 It will also enable us to develop a quantitative potential picture for the fluctuation induced first order transition.